Check out the new audio content!

 If you want to paste the expression to a different property on another layer, make sure to highlight that layer’s property first.

-If you copied an expression from a Separated Dimension, make sure to perform this step, before pasting the expression.
+If you copied an expression from a Separated Dimension, make sure to perform this step first, before pasting the expression.

 Want to Master Expressions?